honvl/PCB-reflow-solder-heat-plate/README.md

 - Removed resettable fuse which was overheating and tripping
 - Increased power supply capacitor ratings to 35V for 24V power supply compatibility
-- Use 2 SMD capacitors for power supply capacitors instead of 4 standard ones
+- Use 2 SMD capacitors for power supply capacitors instead of 4 standard ones for lower total board height
 - Changed to easier to press switches

 ### Feature list